 Officially the oldest bar and business still operating within the state of Arizona, the Palace Restaurant and Saloon does everything in its power to firmly hold onto its Wild West roots.
-Obviously considered to be one of the most historic bars in the state, it was eventually put on the National Register of Historical Places.
-It sits on Whiskey Row, right in the heart of downtown, and ironically across from the courthouse.
-They have kept the inside as 1880’s western-inspired as possible, requiring all of the staff to dress in old, western-style period clothing, plus relics of its Wild West past are littered throughout in glass display cases.
-The current owners wanted to preserve the essence of this place so much, that they left the ring buttons used to call the “madams”, aka Ladies of the Night, untouched and sprinkled throughout the restaurant.
-They also left the upstairs rooms/doors where the brothel was located and where these ladies would go to “entertain” their guests.
+It sits on Whiskey Row, in the heart of downtown Prescott (Prescott, Arizona: “Everybody’s Hometown”.) and is considered to be the most historic bar in AZ, eventually earning a place on the National Register of Historical Places.
+They’ve kept the inside 1880’s western-inspired, requiring all staff to dress in old, western-style period clothing, plus relics of its Wild West past are placed throughout in glass display cases.
+They even left the ring buttons used to call the “madams”, aka Ladies of the Night, keeping them untouched and found throughout the restaurant.
+They also left the upstairs rooms/doors where the brothel was located and where the madams would go to “entertain” guests.

 Located at 120 S. Montezuma Street, it was established in 1877, and was only in operation for 23 years before a devastating fire in 1900 destroyed it and half the town.
-Rebuilt just one year later, in 1901, it has been chugging along ever since.
+Rebuilt only one year later, in 1901, it has been chugging along ever since.
 Like other places in town, the Palace saw its fair share of Wild West shenanigans.
-Wyatt Earp, Virgil Earp, and Doc Holliday were all frequent patrons, as well as, the infamous Big Nose Kate.
-She was a Hungarian born prostitute who frequently made the Palace her, uhhum, place of business.
-She also happened to be the common law wife of Doc Holliday.
+Wyatt Earp, Virgil Earp, and Doc Holliday were all frequent patrons, plus the infamous Big Nose Kate (The Grave of Big Nose Kate: A Wild West Icon.), who frequently made the Palace her “place of business”.
 Both Wyatt Earp and Holliday killed men in or around the Palace, with the former shooting two men behind the saloon and the latter stabbing a man to death inside during a knife fight.

-Something extremely cool?
-To this day, the bar that stands inside the Palace is the original 1900 bar.
-That’s right, the bar that was inside the Palace before it burned down.
-When the great fire that hit that same year raced towards the Palace, the patrons literally picked up the – I’m assuming extremely heavy – wooden bar (all of it; the front bar, the back bar, and the under bar) and carried it into the middle of the street.
-Once the bar was safely in the street, they sat down and continued their drinking as the fire blazed behind them, taking out the Palace and the rest of Whiskey Row.
+Something very cool?
+The bar currently inside the Palace is the original bar, i.e. the bar that was inside the Palace before it burned down in 1900.
+When the fire was racing towards the Palace, the patrons literally picked up the wooden bar (all of it – the front bar, the back bar, and the under bar) and carried it into the middle of the street.
+Once the bar was safely in the street, they sat down and continued drinking as the fire blazed behind them, taking out the Palace and the rest of Whiskey Row.

-However, there’s more to the Palace than just Wild West debauchery, alcohol, and Steve McQueen.
-The food is actually really good.
-I’ve eaten here twice, once during Thanksgiving 2021, and again for my moms birthday.
-Both times it was phenomenal.
-For Thanksgiving, we ate a traditional meal (turkey, mashed potatoes, green bean casserole, and stuffing), and it was legitimately one of the best Thanksgiving meals I’ve ever had.
-They also have these little tacos as an appetizer, which are great and a fan favorite.
+However, there’s more to the Palace than Wild West shenanigans, drinking, and Steve McQueen.
+The food is actually very good.
+Every time I’ve eaten here it’s been phenomenal.
+We came for Thanksgiving one year and had a traditional meal of turkey, mashed potatoes, green bean casserole, and stuffing, and it was legitimately one of the best Thanksgiving meals I’ve ever had.
+A favorite of mine is the appetizer tacos (please see picture above), which are excellent and also a fan favorite of many.

-Overall, the Palace Restaurant and Saloon is considered to be a very popular spot amongst locals and visitors alike.
-It’s historic, fun, maybe a little haunted, the food is excellent, and you genuinely feel transported back in time.
-Definitely check out this awesome place if you’re ever in town/the Prescott area!
+Overall, while it can be a bit pricey, the Palace Restaurant and Saloon is considered to be an extremely popular spot amongst locals and visitors alike.
+It’s historic, fun, might be a little haunted, the food is excellent 🤌🏼, and you genuinely feel transported back to the Wild West.
+Definitely check out this awesome place if you’re ever in the Prescott area!